CU-ESIIL/climate_cube_math/docs/recipes/s2_ndvi_zcube.md

 The same pattern works for other sensors as long as you can derive the target index cube and feed it into the anomaly functions.
-Correlate NDVI anomalies with PRISM or gridMET cubes via `v.correlation_cube` to uncover joint climate and vegetation behavior.
+Correlate NDVI anomalies with PRISM or gridMET cubes via `xr.corr` or the rolling helpers in `cubedynamics.stats` while the dedicated `v.correlation_cube` factory remains a placeholder.